Every week we release educational videos related to hot topics in the mortgage industry on YouTube.

 You should consider a land loan if:

-20% down.
+Unlike conventional mortgages, land loans typically require a higher down payment.
+For most land loans, you can expect to pay at least 20% down.
 For example, if the land costs $50,000, you would need to put down $10,000.
 Keep in mind that this may vary based on the type of land and your lender’s requirements.

-balloon payment after a few years, which means you’ll have to pay off the remaining balance after a certain period, such as 5 or 10 years.
+The terms for land loans also differ from traditional mortgages.
+Typically, land loans are amortized over 20 years, but most lenders do not want you to keep the loan for that long.
+Many land loans come with a balloon payment after a few years, which means you’ll have to pay off the remaining balance after a certain period, such as 5 or 10 years.
 There are exceptions, so be sure you talk to an expert land loan lender.

 Closing costs on land loans can be substantial.
 In addition to the down payment, you should also expect to pay various fees, such as:

 Always ask your lender for a full breakdown of the expected closing costs so you are not surprised when it’s time to close the deal.
-For more on understanding closing costs,
+For more on understanding closing costs, check out this guide

 When buying land, it’s crucial to consider more than just the price.
 Here are some key factors you should keep in mind: